 - The behavior was directed at a specific person;

-- The conduct was intended was meant to offend or harm the individual.
+- The conduct was intended or meant to offend or harm the individual.
 This includes conduct intended to demean, belittle, humiliate or embarrass, intimate or threaten;

 - The person knew or reasonably ought to have known that such behavior would cause offence or harm;

 - The behavior occurred in the workplace or at any location or any event related to work.
-This includes while on travel for business, at a conference where , at training activities/information sessions and at other work events, including social events; and
+This includes while on travel for business, at a conference, at training activities/information sessions and at other work events, including social events; and

 - There was a series of incidents or one severe incident which had a lasting impact on the individual.